This is the formal call for applications for promotion and/or tenure to be effective September 1, 2019.

 The Department Chair is responsible for ensuring that the dossier is complete before it is forwarded to the next level of review.
 Each school must designate a person in the Dean’s office to complete a Checklist to verify that:

-5. The paper copy and the electronic version are complete and identical.
+- The paper copy and the electronic version are complete and identical, with the exception of the dossier checklist, which is included in only the paper copy.

 V. CONTENTS OF THE DOSSIER

 The dossier should contain only the materials listed below and outlined in the form Presentation of Promotion and Tenure Dossiers.
 The dossier is divided into sections, called Tabs in the hard copy and Folders in the electronic copy.
+Tabs and Folders should be both numbered and named.
 These sections are as follows:

 Detailed information about these sections is provided below.